Wondering how to become an author? Well, that answer will depend on the type of author you want to be.

 When learning how to become an author, having a degree isn't required, but it can help.

 There is a wide range of educational levels for authors, from those with a basic high school education to those who have completed doctorate programs.
-Pursuing a higher formal education degree can certainly help you become an author, but it’s not a requirement.
+Pursuing a higher formal education degree can certainly help you learn how to become an author, but it's not a requirement.

 Our society values higher education.
 When you’re exploring new careers, the first question is usually: What kind of education is needed for this job?

 So, it isn’t any wonder that people researching how to become an author immediately ask what type of education or credentials are needed to write a book.

 A caveat to this: If you’re looking to publish a book on a specific topic, you must be an expert in that field or industry.
 A college degree helps build your credibility significantly, even though it is not completely necessary.

 Common degrees to consider for aspiring book writers are:

 - English.
 Anyone with a college degree in English has spent the majority of their college career taking classes on writing development and reading literature for deep analysis.
 Those with an English degree usually have a strong command of writing, and study the works of famous authors.

 - Literature.
 Similar to a degree in English, a degree in Literature follows the same course syllabus in the sense that it is heavily focused on reading, analyzing, and writing on literary works.

 - Creative Writing.
 Writers with a degree in Creative Writing have undergone extensive academic courses surrounding creative writing fundamentals and storytelling.
 Creative Writing students are expected to write rigorously to improve their craft.

 - History.
 Because history goes hand-in-hand with many literary subjects, those with a degree in History will have a well-rounded skillset to apply as an author.